This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

-- Students with successive and/or frequent special assessment applications on the same or similar grounds and who have not sought assistance through Student Administration and Services as a special needs student may be disallowed further special assessment on those repeated grounds.
+- Students with successive and/or frequent special assessment applications on the same or similar grounds and who have not sought assistance through Student Success as a special needs student may be disallowed further special assessment on those repeated grounds.

 - The circumstances under which an application for a special assessment may be required include the following: